1chooo/portfolio/apps/cli/README.md

 2. **Commit Messages:** We use `commitizen` and `commitlint` to ensure our commit messages are consistent and follow the conventional commit format, recommended by `@commitlint/config-conventional`.
 To make a commit, you can run `pnpm commit`, which will guide you through creating a conventional commit message.
-3. **Testing:** Write unit tests for new features or bug fixes using Jest.
+3. **Testing:** Write unit tests for new features or bug fixes using Vitest.
 Make sure to run tests before pushing any changes.
 4. **Environment Variables:** Use the `.env` file for local development.
 For production, ensure you configure the environment variables in your deployment environment.